richlegrand/bitbang/README.md

 - **Media streams**: SRTP
 - **Signaling**: HTTPS and WSS

 Furthermore, each BitBang "device" generates an RSA keypair.
 The public key hash becomes its unique 128-bit ID, which is used in its BitBang public URL.
 A 64-bit access code rides in the URL fragment (after `#`) so the signaling server -- which sees the path but never the fragment -- can route connections but cannot initiate them.
-See the [BitBang whitepaper](whitepaper.md#trustless-signaling) for the full trustless-signaling model.
+See this [whitepaper](whitepaper.md#trustless-signaling) for BitBang's full trustless-signaling model.

 ## Repositories